inseri-swiss/inseri-core-wp/docs/getting-started.md

 Alternatively you can check out the functionalities in the [playground](https://playground.inseri.swiss/).
 Be aware that changes there are temporary and will be gone after a page refresh.

-## WordPress Posts
+## WordPress Posts and Pages

-The typical use case with WordPress and inseri is to write a [post](https://wordpress.com/support/post-vs-page/) consisting of several [blocks](https://wordpress.org/support/article/blocks/).
+The typical use case with WordPress and inseri is to write a [post or page](https://wordpress.com/support/post-vs-page/) consisting of several [blocks](https://wordpress.org/support/article/blocks/).
-For saving, previewing, and upating posts, follow the description about the [WordPress Block Editor](https://wordpress.org/support/article/wordpress-editor/).
+For saving, previewing, and upating posts or pages, follow the description about the [WordPress Block Editor](https://wordpress.org/support/article/wordpress-editor/).

-The further documentation will always assume that you already have a post to work on.
+The further documentation will always assume that you already have a post or page to work on, and we will call it simply post.

 ## Adding inseri blocks to a post